2009 Super Derecho: Kansas and southwestern Missouri

 The initial squall line formed in central Kansas, to the northwest of Hutchinson.
 In Hutchinson, several airplanes were flipped at a local airport, and 21,000 people were left without power.
 A woman was killed in New Albany, Kansas, when her mobile home was blown forty feet off of its foundation.
 National Weather Service survey teams found that winds reached 120 mph in the area, which also resulted in the destruction of a church and the town's post office, in addition to damaging several homes.
 A total of 130 buildings were damaged in Cherokee, Kansas, including a high school gymnasium.
 Schools in several counties closed for the day, and a twenty-mile stretch of the Kansas Turnpike was closed for an hour due to flooding.

 The derecho continued to intensify as it reached southwestern Missouri, where the storm forced several television stations in Joplin, Missouri, off the air after their transmission towers were downed; one station's tower landed on its studios.
 Numerous schools were damaged throughout the Springfield, Missouri, area, including a roof collapse at the Fair Grove High School, resulting in three injuries to students.
 There were numerous reports of tree and roof damage throughout Springfield, prompting some business to close.
 Drury University canceled some morning classes.
 A total of 346 buildings suffered some damage in Greene County, Missouri, and four people were injured, but none required hospitalization.
+A high school in Fair Grove suffered damage.